itkan/ota-distribution-update/README.md

     - now you dont need any other index file

-Step 6: Now everytime you restart your build 1 a pop-up will appear to install the latest build or do it later, if user taps for update another confirmation is made from user and app is killed to install the latest app.
+**Step 6:** Now everytime you restart your build 1 a pop-up will appear to install the latest build or do it later, if user taps for update another confirmation is made from user and app is killed to install the latest app.
 From this way, you never have to communicate the QA / UAT team that new build is available since they will automatically get to know that, when they use build.

-Good to do:
+### Good to do:
 1. if you integrate apiary.io with your git repository as I have done in this one, you can update the apiary.io from your code editor itself and when you push your commit the API is automatically updated.
-2. Also instead of using index.html file, host a static website where user can find all the feature builds at one place, and you can eliminate the step of sending link.
+1. Also instead of using index.html file, host a static website where user can find all the feature builds at one place, and you can eliminate the step of sending link.

+**Note:**
+- This project is in Swift 3.0, let me know if you need help